 Winnie Qian PENG

-and Adjunct Associate Professor in Finance at The Hong Kong University of Science and Technology.
-Her teaching and research interests include family business, entrepreneurship, corporate finance,
+Adjunct Associate Professor of Finance at The Hong Kong University of Science and Technology.
+She is Founding and current Committee Member

 Professor Peng received her Bachelor’s degree in Accounting from Tsinghua University, and her PhD degree in Finance from HKUST.